Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

 You can still access the Aer Simulator through its dedicated ``Sampler``.
 This can be handy for performing simulations with noise models.
-In this example, the simulation method has been fixed to match the result from 3.a.
+In this example, the simulation method has been updated to match the result from 3.a.

 .. code-block:: python